Week 4 Lab: Mini Project

 Part 2: Build your dashboard

-Now create a dashboard with these two visualizations by following these steps:
+Now, bring these visualizations into a dashboard by following these steps:

 1. Click the ‘New Dashboard’ icon at the bottom of Tableau Desktop.